iagoFG/PipePS/README.md

 4. create your first site folder: localhost/ or domain.com/ or 12.34.56.78/ (whatever used in browser, check log)
 5. inside place etc/ folder, empty index.html, a config named like AB12-CD34-EF45.php with your own named-code
 6. next to etc/ folder another folder named usr-AB12-CD34-EF45/ (use same own code used for config file)
-7. inside usr-.../ create another folder named tpl/ with a default.html html with {{...}} templated file
+7. inside usr-.../ create another folder named tpl/ with the example default.html file in the intro
-8. reload on your browser, you should see default.html instead of a blank page {{...}} interpreted and shown
+8. reload on your browser, you should see now the interpreted html template instead of a blank page
-9. optional: create next to tpl/ the empty folders edit/ sessions/ and users/ and then create inside a YOUR_USER_NAME.user file replacing values, with the following contents: &user=YOUR_USER_NAME&hash=PASSWORD_MD5_HASH&perm.edit=1&
+9. optional: next to tpl/ create the empty folders edit/ sessions/ and users/ and then create inside a YOUR_USER_NAME.user file replacing values, with the following contents: &user=YOUR_USER_NAME&hash=PASSWORD_MD5_HASH&perm.edit=1&